 OGUK’s Commercial Managers’ Forum (CMF) set up a working group to address this issue, through planning and engagement during an M&A process, and publishing Transaction Best Practice (TBP) guidance.
 This welcome guidance focuses on achieving a timely transfer of interest via early discussion with third parties, rather than defining what might constitute reasonable or unreasonable behaviours during a transaction.

-The OGA conducted a series of interviews to understand better the issues at the heart of this transaction drag.
+Between the period December 2018 and May 2019, the OGA conducted a series of interviews to understand better the issues at the heart of this transaction drag.
 The interviews covered a range of buyers, sellers, third parties and legal advisors involved in recent UKCS asset transactions, in order to understand how parties have overcome obstructions to approvals by Joint Venture (JV) partners and collate industry’s views on what constitutes reasonable or unreasonable behaviour in asset transfers.

 The result of this engagement is the following summary of industry’s observations, and suggestions from industry on what constitutes reasonable and unreasonable behaviours within a transaction approval process.
 Industry believes that adhering to reasonable behaviours will support maximising economic recovery, ensuring the right assets are in the right hands, and reducing transaction costs.